 I’ve written about vSAN and vSphere HA various times, but I don’t think this has been explicitly called out before.
 Cormac and I were doing some tests this week and noticed something.
 When we were looking at results I realized I described it in my HA book a long time ago, but it is so far hidden away that probably no one has noticed.

 In a traditional environment when you enable HA you will automatically have HA heartbeat datastores selected.
-These heartbeat datastores are used by the HA master host to determine what has happened to a host which is no longer reachable over the management network.
-In other words, when a host is isolated it will communicate this to the HA master using the heartbeat datastores.
-It will also inform the HA master which VMs were powered off as the result of this isolation event (or not powered off when the isolation response is not configured).
+These heartbeat datastores are used by the HA primary host to determine what has happened to a host which is no longer reachable over the management network.
+In other words, when a host is isolated it will communicate this to the HA primary using the heartbeat datastores.
+It will also inform the HA primary which VMs were powered off as the result of this isolation event (or not powered off when the isolation response is not configured).

 So when is isolation declared?
 A host declares itself isolated when:

-- It is not receiving any communication from the master
+- It is not receiving any communication from the primary

 - It cannot ping the isolation address